Table of Contents

 The website config URL should match the URL used to access the website, as described in the Ghost docs.

-Enter the URL that is used to access your publication.
+Enter the URL you use to access your publication.
 If using a subpath, enter the full path, https://example.com/blog/

 .
 If using SSL, always enter the URL with https://